 StreetShot is an interactive program open to independent young people and students of education institutions to learn about risk factors for viral hepatitis and how they can keep themselves safe.

-Understanding the risk factors for hepatitis, and how to avoid them, while motivating constructive behaviour change isn’t always as simple as being told what to do or what not to do.
+Understanding the risk factors for hepatitis, and how to stay safe isn’t always as simple as being told what to do or what not to do.

-Interaction, peer collaboration and creativity and the power of young people’s messages reaching out to other young people are great ways to build understanding and support people to make informed and healthier choices.
+Young people using creativity and reaching out to other young people is a great way to build understanding and support people to make informed and healthier choices.

 The StreetShot program offers:

-- Free interactive health education sessions to raise awareness of viral hepatitis effects on the liver, prevention, testing, treatment and addressing stigma
+- Free interactive health education sessions to raise awareness of viral hepatitis effects on the liver, as well asprevention, testing, treatment and addressing stigma

 - Sessions are delivered face-to-face or remotely for schools, TAFES, other education organisations and services for young people

 - The Annual StreetShot Youth Arts Competition is open to all young people under the age of 25.

 - The competition offers prizes for winners valued at up to $1000.
 These prizes are in the form of prepaid debit cards that can be used at multiple outlets!